Assessment of Accessible Facilities

 Getting a Ticket

-Information on purchasing a ticket please visit the Bolton Wanderers website.
+For information on purchasing a ticket please visit the Bolton Wanderers website.
+There are plans to develop an online purchasing system during the 2014/15 season.

 Bolton tickets can be collected on match day inside Bolton Central if they haven't been posted earlier, rather than at the general card collection windows.
 A mini-com and a loop system are situated in Bolton Central also.